vertexproject/synapse/docs/synapse/glossary.rst

 Cron
 ----

-Within Synapse cron jobs are used to create scheduled tasks, similar to the Linux/Unix "cron" utility.
+Within Synapse, cron jobs are used to create scheduled tasks, similar to the Linux/Unix "cron" utility.
 The task to be executed by the cron job is specified using the :ref:`gloss-storm` query language.

 See the Storm command reference for the :ref:`storm-cron` command and the :ref:`storm-ref-automation` document for